Aadit017/golang-practice/README.md

 - Definitely enjoyed naming my variables with ``:=`` .
 Although its not a lot per say but it def makes the language fun to learn.
 Messed around a bit with modules and packages .
 Def wld be giving this topic extra attention.

 - 2 hours into golang and I've decided to give the packages and import function of go another hour.
 I find the documentation very helpful at this point ,I wont lie its better than most tutorials out there.
+Once  Im done with this topic , I'll be speedrunning the basic syntax and the basic stuff cos cmon' , if you can learn Java , you can basically learn anything.